-- Website: To find more information about the services offered by Abra check here
+- Website: Find more information about the services offered by Abra.

-- Location Finder: To find your nearest Abra location check here
+- Location Finder: Find your nearest Abra location.

 Fix Rim is a mobile wheel refinishing service.
 All of Fix Rim’s services are done inside of mobile repair shop.
 Fix Rim’s mobile technicians will come directly to the customer.
 The technician removes the wheels, repair them in the mobile shop, and then places them back on the client’s car.
 Fix Rim is affiliated with Wheels America, which is a fixed location wheel repair shop franchise.

 - Light Scrapes

 - Note that any wheels that cannot be fixed on-site will be sent to Wheels America location for repair or exchange.

 - Cost of Services: Cost of services will vary by damage and services required.
 To find out the cost of the services you need, you will have to contact your local Fix Rim location.

 - Website: Find more information about the wheel services offered by Fix Rim check here

 - Location Finder: Fix Rim is not a large chain, but there are Fix Rim locations in a few states.
 Find your nearest Fix Rim location.

 Wheels America is the fixed location wheel repair shop associated with Fix Rim.
 Wheels America will fix wheels that cannot be fixed on site by Fix Rim.
 Additionally, Wheels America allows customers to send in their wheels to be fixed as the business does not currently have many locations.
 Wheels America will call the customer and discuss payment method if wheels are sent by mail.